BenjiTrapp/benjitrapp.github.io/_defenses/2022-12-11-cloud-attack-surface.md

 #### Know What Lies in the Cloud

-> Friends don't let friends build datacenter - AWS
+> Friends don't let friends build data centers - [AWS](https://aws.amazon.com/de/blogs/apn/friends-dont-let-friends-build-data-centers/)

 With the rise of the cloud, more and more data and services get moved into the cloud.
 Knowing what is there and what internet-facing services those cloud operations require becomes crucial.
 Knowing your cloud attack surface and your level of responsibility requires performing the following tasks: